tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 * There is no change needed to certificate validation at the PKI layer.
 * X.509 semantics are very rich.
 This can cause unintended consequences if a service owner creates a proxy cert where the properties differ from the leaf certificate.
-* Delegated credentials have very restricted semantics which should not conflict with X.509 semantics.
+For this reason, delegated credentials have very restricted semantics which should not conflict with X.509 semantics.
 * Proxy certificates rely on the certificate path building process to establish a binding between the proxy certificate and the server certificate.
 Since the cert path building process is not cryptographically protected, it is